-I have tried and experimented with almost every kind of drug.
-As well as working and living alongside, and almost marrying a drug addict.
+I have experimented with almost every kind of drug, and worked and lived alongside many drug addicts.

-Discover the slang/street names and paraphernalia used.
-The affects/highs and things to observe when users are under the influence of a drug.
+Discover the slang/street names and paraphernalia used and things to observe when users are under the influence of a drug.
 Learn about the drug comedowns and withdrawal symptoms, and how addictive and how dangerous each drug is.
 As well as clues to find out if someone you know is taking a particular drug.

 - Spice/Synthetic Cannabinoids

 Cannabis - Marijuana